 • These may all come Non-A/C as well, so be careful.
 Read the reviews before booking.

 Local buses – Other than hiring a car and driver, local buses are often the only way to get between smaller centres.
 Local buses are usually crowded, uncomfortable and slow, but they’re also a great way to see real life.
 Prices are very cheap, usually under 100 INR for a 2 hour ride.
 You usually can’t book ahead, and they only accept cash.
 Most use the city’s Bus Stop (Station).

 Roads can be in very poor conditions in parts of India.
 Some areas are completely cut off during monsoon season or winter.
 Check local reports before traveling to remote area.

 For the full story on our trips to India visit Destinations/India

-Coming up next: Dragon’s Back Trail, Hong Kong
+Coming up next: What to do on a layover in Hong Kong

 For extra pictures from other blogs go to Gallery at monkeystale.ca

 To read about more of our adventures go to Destinations.

 If you like what you read, please comment or share (with credit) it using the links below.